-To request a street name change within Knox County, follow the steps below and coordinate with Addressing Department staff.
-The entire process of changing a street name may take 2 to 3 months.
-Please note, a $500 processing fee must accompany all street name change requests.
+To request a name change within Knox County, follow the steps below and coordinate with Addressing Department staff.

-- Contact the Addressing Department and obtain a Street Name Change Application Form
+- Contact the Addressing Department and obtain a Name Change Application

-Staff will explain the street name change process with you and review your proposed street name to confirm it is consistent with street name guidelines.
-Staff will provide you with a Street Name Change Application Form and complete the top portion for you.
-This application form must be used to canvass current property owners, residents and tenants along the street.
+Staff will explain the name change process with you and review your proposed name to confirm it is consistent with naming guidelines.
+Staff will provide you with a Name Change Application.
+This application must be used to canvass current property owners, residents and tenants along the street.

-- Return the form and processing fee to Knoxville-Knox County Planning by the deadline.
+Return the form and fee to Knoxville-Knox County Planning

-The Street Name Change Application Form with original signatures and processing fee ($500) must be submitted to Knoxville-Knox County Planning.
+The Name Change Application with original signatures and fee must be submitted to Knoxville-Knox County Planning.
 The standard application deadline is 32 days before the Planning Commission meeting date (second Thursday of the month).
 The proposed name change is then placed on the Commission meeting agenda.
-The standard deadline can be extended for two weeks for double the processing fee.
+The standard deadline can be extended for one week for double the processing fee.
 After that period, the application must be submitted again for the following month's Commission meeting.

 Approved Street Name Changes

 Planning will send a letter to all residents and property owners along the street notifying them of the street name change and any corresponding change in their address.
 Planning will also notify the E-911 emergency system and the U.S. Postal Service.
 Residents, tenants, and property owners are responsible for notifying all correspondents about the street name change.
 This includes utility and phone companies, mortgage and insurance companies, Knox County Property Assessor, Department of Motor Vehicles, etc.